vatesfr/xen-orchestra/docs/troubleshooting.md

 ### CLI

-All XOA logs are stored in `/var/log/syslog` (on the XO Appliance).

 To filter only what you need, you can use `journalctl`.
 Below is an example to filter only logs for `xo-server`:

 ```sh